On 27th April, the Chancellor announced a new 100% government backed loan scheme for small businesses.

 - is not using the Coronavirus Business Interruption Loan Scheme (CBILS), the Coronavirus Large Business Interruption Loan Scheme (CLBILS) or the Bank of England’s Covid Corporate Financing Facility Scheme (CCFF), unless the Bounce Back Loan will refinance the whole of the CBILS, CLBILS or CCFF facility

-- is not in bankruptcy or liquidation or undergoing debt restructuring at the time it submits its application for finance
+- is not in bankruptcy or liquidation at the time it submits its application for finance

 - derives more than 50% of its income from its trading activity (this requirement does not apply to charities or further-education colleges)

 - is not in a restricted sector (see below)

 Note: The above is not an exhaustive list – see the British Business Banks' Frequently asked questions for more information.

 Bounce Back Loans are available to businesses in all sectors, except the following:

 - Credit institutions (falling within the remit of the Bank Recovery and Resolution Directive)

 - Insurance companies

 - In the first instance, you should approach your own provider.
 You may also consider approaching other lenders if you are unable to access the finance you require.